monk-io/docs/docs/key-concepts.md

 : **Monk Hub** a globally accessible repository where templates are stored

-With this "trinity" working together, you can define your entire stack with a single master manifest (_written in MonkScript_) composed from other developers' templates (_on Monk Hub_), and deploy said stack on your infrastructure of choice, without needing to define provisioning somewhere else (_thanks to Monk Engine_).
+With this "trinity" working together, you can define your entire stack with a single master manifest (_written in MonkScript_) composed from other developers' templates (_on Monk Hub_).
+You can then deploy said stack on your infrastructure of choice without needing to define provisioning somewhere else (_thanks to Monk Engine_).

 Pretty nifty, right?
 Let's take a closer look at each component.